alphagov/paas-tech-docs/source/documentation/deploying_apps/env_variables.md

 - the maximum memory each instance can use
 - the external IP address of the instance

-Do not attempt to change the values of these system-provided variables with the CLI or your app's code.
+Do not attempt to change the values of these system-provided variables.

 Refer to the [Cloud Foundry Environment Variables documentation](https://docs.cloudfoundry.org/devguide/deploy-apps/environment-variable.html) [external link] for a full list of variables.